-If the Data Quality tool is directly going to connect to the source system, evaluation of the source systems’ metadata, across various environments is another important activity that should be carried out at the initial days of the Data Quality Measurement program.
-The tables or objects, which hold the source data, should be identical across different environments.
+If the Data Quality tool is directly going to connect to the source system, evaluation of the source systems’ metadata across various environments is another important activity that should be carried out in the initial days of the Data Quality Measurement program.
+The tables or objects that hold the source data should be identical across different environments.
 If they are not identical, then decisions should be taken to sync them up across environments and should be completed before the developers are onboarded in the project.

 Data Quality Measurement Architecture

 The architecture for the Data acquisition layer (How do we get the data for DQ Measurement) should be documented and socialized with the Business users, Data Owners, and Data Stewards.
 The Data Quality tool's connectivity to different source systems developed on disparate technologies should be established.
 The systems that don’t allow ETL tools to access the data directly should be able to send / FTP data to a shared folder.

 The data which is not directly available for consumption of Data Quality Measurement should be delivered in an agreed-upon format.
 The Data Quality Team will validate their conformity before they are consumed.
 If the files don't comply with the agreed-upon format, the Data Acquisition and the subsequent Data Quality measurement should not be kicked off.
 An intimation or communication in the form of mail should be triggered to the team that is responsible for the source data.
 A similar communication protocol should be implemented for failure at any stage of the Data Quality measurement.